Paul Fairclough: Barnet

-Fairclough was appointed caretaker manager of Barnet for the final few months of the 2003–04 Conference National season, replacing the popular Martin Allen who had controversially left the North Londoners for Brentford in March 2004.
+Fairclough was appointed caretaker manager of Barnet for the final few months of the 2003–04 Conference National season, replacing Martin Allen who had controversially left the North Londoners for Brentford in March 2004.
 Initially there was some scepticism surrounding Fairclough's appointment due to his history with rivals Stevenage Borough.

-Despite some edgy performances, Fairclough kept Barnet's promotion hopes alive, cementing 4th place and setting up a play-off semi-final with Shrewsbury Town.
-Barnet won the first leg at Underhill 2–1 thanks to a dramatic injury-time header from Bees defender Simon Clist.
+Fairclough guided Barnet to 4th place in the campaign to set up a play-off semi-final with Shrewsbury Town.
+Barnet won the first leg at Underhill 2–1 following a dramatic injury-time header from Bees defender Simon Clist.
 The second leg was a cagey affair and the tie was eventually settled on penalties – Barnet losing 5–3 in the shootout.
 Although the team had failed to reach the play-off final, Fairclough was handed the job on a permanent basis shortly after by Barnet chairman Tony Kleanthous.

-In his first full season as Barnet manager Fairclough determined to make up for the previous season's disappointment.
-The team took the Conference by storm.
+In his first full season as Barnet manager Fairclough was determined to make up for the previous season's disappointment.
 Following an excellent start to the campaign, the Bees propelled themselves to the top of the division, a position they occupied for the majority of the season.
 Fairclough's side produced some excellent performances both at Underhill and on the road, including the 3–1 victory over promotion rivals Carlisle United in mid-October, watched by a then-record Conference crowd of 9,215.
 With a solid defence marshalled by captain Ian Hendon, and 29 goals from striker Giuliano Grazioli, Barnet won the Conference title, securing automatic promotion to the Football League and finishing 12 points clear of their closest challengers with a vastly superior goal difference.

 In his maiden venture into League management Fairclough successfully fought off relegation back to the Conference, ensuring Barnet's Football League status with victory over Rushden & Diamonds on the final day of the season.
 The highlight of the campaign undoubtedly came in late October when Fairclough's men travelled north to take on Manchester United in the third round of the League Cup.